Photo of a snowman on a beach

 What to expect on a Christmas cruise

-Pick your itinerary carefully
+1. Pick your itinerary carefully

-The bigger cruise lines often base some of their fleet in the Caribbean over our winter period.
+The bigger cruise lines often base some of their fleet in the Caribbean over the UK’s winter period.
 This means that passengers will have to fly to join a ship.
 But because the ships are already in the Caribbean, sea days are limited which leaves more room for extra ports on the itinerary.

 If you don’t want to fly both ways, consider booking a repositioning cruise, which only requires one flight.
 If you book a fly cruise, flights should be included in the cost of your holiday.
 Other types of Christmas fly cruise destinations include Hawaii, Miami and New York.